Koward/entt/docs/md/entity.md

 Unfortunately, because of the limitations of the current revision of the standard, the parallel `std::for_each` accepts only forward iterators.
-This means that the iterators provided by the library cannot return proxy objects as references and **must** return actual reference types instead.<br/>
+This means that the default iterators provided by the library cannot return proxy objects as references and **must** return actual reference types instead.<br/>
-This may change in the future and the iterators will almost certainly return both the entities and a list of references to their components sooner or later.
+This may change in the future and the iterators will almost certainly return both the entities and a list of references to their components by default sooner or later.
 Multi-pass guarantee won't break in any case and the performance should even benefit from it further.

 # Beyond this document